dask/dask/docs/source/array-overlap.rst

 Boundaries
 ----------

-With respect to overlaping, you can specify how to handle the boundaries.
+With respect to overlapping, you can specify how to handle the boundaries.
 Current policies include the following:

 *  ``periodic`` - wrap borders around to the other side